 Mount Etna, or Etna, is an active stratovolcano on the east coast of Sicily, Italy, in the Metropolitan City of Catania, between the cities of Messina and Catania.
 It lies above the convergent plate margin between the African Plate and the Eurasian Plate.
-It is the highest active volcano in Europe outside the Caucasus and the highest peak in Italy south of the Alps with a current height of 3,326 m (10,912 ft), though this varies with summit eruptions.
+It is the one of tallest active volcanoes in Europe, and the tallest peak in Italy south of the Alps with a current height of 3,326 m (10,912 ft), though this varies with summit eruptions.
 Etna covers an area of 1,190 km2 (459 sq mi) with a basal circumference of 140 km.
 This makes it by far the largest of the three active volcanoes in Italy, being about two and a half times the height of the next largest, Mount Vesuvius.
 Only Mount Teide on Tenerife in the Canary Islands surpasses it in the whole of the European–North-African region west of the Black Sea.